Purdue-CS193/homework-0-FedericoPR1/index.md

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

+- Great Class to learn in
+- Most Fun Class
+- The Greatest Class
+- Ammount of content learned in the class

 ```markdown
 Syntax highlighted code block